 The District is governed by the Board, consisting of five (5) directors, which has control over and management supervision of all affairs of the District.
 Directors are elected to four-year staggered terms and elections are held in May in even numbered years.
-None of the Board members reside within the District; however, each of the Board members owns land within the District, subject to a Deed of Trust in favor of the Developer.
+None of the five Board members resides within the District; however, all of the Board members own land within the District, subject to a Deed of Trust in favor of the Developer.
 The current members and officers of the Board, along with their titles and terms, are listed as follows: